Giselle Itié

-Giselle Itié Ramos (born October 3, 1981) is a Mexican-born Brazilian actress.
+Giselle Itié Ramos (born October 3, 1981) is a Mexican-Brazilian actress.
 In 2001, she started her career as an actress in a Brazilian telenovela.
 In 2009, she debuted as protagonist in the telenovela Bela, a Feia, the Brazilian version for the Colombian Yo soy Betty, la fea.
 Itié also took part in the film The Expendables, co-written, directed by and starring Sylvester Stallone.

 Biography

-Giselle was born in Mexico City on 3 October 1982 to a Mexican father and a Brazilian mother from São Paulo.
+Giselle was born in Mexico City on 3 October 1981 to a Mexican father and a Brazilian mother from São Paulo.
 Her father and mother lost everything in the earthquake that destroyed Mexico City in 1985.
 Thereafter, she moved with her family to her mother's native Brazil.

 Giselle lied to her family to pursue her artistic career; telling her father that she needed money to pay for a gym membership, she instead spent the money on a theater course at Televisa, the leading television station in Mexico.
 For eight months the actress stayed at the home of relatives in Mexico, convinced that she wanted to continue pursuing an acting career.